KTAtkinson/crypto-im/README.md

 First you'll need:
 * [pip] - In order to find install all the python dependencies.
+* [PostgreSQL] - The database software necessary to save conversation and user data.
 * [virtualenv] (recommended) - To keep all the dependancies in order

 To get the server running: